ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 `aim_label`: the responding label of our targeted activity.
 `del_label`: the activity labels can be deleted to reduce computation, such as 'undefined' and 'none'.
 `window_size`: the winidow size of data in model training.
-`overlap_rate`: the overlap rate in each window `Nfolds`: the number of partitions (folds) you want to divide the dataset into training and testing datasets by subjects for repeated holdout-validation.
+`overlap_rate`: the overlap rate in each window.
+`Nfolds`: the number of partitions (folds) you want to divide the dataset into training and testing datasets by subjects for repeated holdout-validation.
 `augmentation_methods`: choose the methods you want to use for augmentation, it can be none, one method or multiple methods.
 Here, we provide methods of 'noise','scaling', 'interpolation', 'rotation'.
 `input_axis`: the input channels, can be 3 for acceleration data only, and can be 6 for aceeleration & gyroscope data.
 `Nfolds_val`: the number of partitions (folds) you want to divide the training dataset into training and validating datasets.
 `fs_trainingdata`: the sampling frequency of model training data.
 `fs_validationdata`: the sampling frequency of externally validation data.
 `InputDataDir`: the folder storing the input data for model training.
 `ModelsInfoDir`: store subject numbers of splitted datasets and kernel weights in each training repeat.
 `ModelsSaveDir`: store model with '.h5' in each training repeat.
 `ModelsResultDir`: store the model performance in each training repeat.
 `ExValDataTxtDir`: store the input data for external validation.
 Here, the data was stored in '.txt'.
 `ExValScoreDir`: store the model performance on external validation, picture of true and predicted labels on signals.

 ## 2. Format of data